hsyndeniz/react-native-ethereum-boilerplate/README.md

 React Native Boilerplate for Webjs Ethereum projects

 This project is a boilerplate for developing an blockchain application with React Native.
 You can use any EVM chain.
-RPC proivders are listed in contants.
+RPC proivders are listed in constants.

 ### Installation